Land Navigation is a necessary skill for anyone who loves to venture around in the outdoors.

 The course is hosted by Udemy.com (i.e. U-Academy), an online source of lots of courses.
 Udemy gives you "lifetime access" to the course, meaning you can progress through it on your own schedule, as is convenient.

-Normally priced at $20, the course costs about what many single books cost.
-My web site visitors get a 50% discount.
-So, your cost is $10.
-Yet, you get around four hours of video instruction, plus two PDF text books written by yours truly which you may download.
+For about the same price as a typical book, you get around four hours of video instruction, plus two PDF text books written by yours truly which you may download.
 Once you register, message me within the course if you have questions or comments.
 My goal is that you learn to find your way across any terrain, day or night, using only a map and compass.
 Either click the link above, or click the Online Land Navigation Course link here.

 Okay, I'm a navigation junkie.
 I love maps, compasses, GPSes, protractors, rulers, and all that good stuff that pertains to navigation.
 I've even developed an entire web site dealing with land navigation.
 It's called, well, Land-Navigation.com.